kiharageneral/mytrial_repo/README.md

 # mytrial
-this is my first trial in git
+this is my first trial in git!